Brexit is over. Slowly, but inevitably it is going to fizzle out. Borrowing from T.S. Elliot’s The Hollow Men

 I’m standing on a chalky down in southern England.
 It could be anywhere from Dover through to Devon and Cornwall.
 I, a remainer, along with millions of other remainers am lining the UK’s magnificent coast line.
 My face, like the millions of other ignored remainers, is looking inland over beautiful ancient grass-lands, grazed by sheep.
 Behind us is nothing but a 110 m drop off a chalky cliff.
 There is no fence, no hedge, no barrier and no safety-net to catch us if we fall.
 I can hear the sea, smell the brine, see the wild flowers straddling the cliffs either side of where I stand.
 This is where I come from.
 This is my heritage.
 My ancestors sailed these very coast-lines for generations helping to build the British navy, serving in the navy, smuggling contraband from France and dodging the King’s men by hiding cognac under their wives’ and daughter’s petticoats.
 The Tallochs from Mylor Bridge in Cornwall, the Hunts from Falmouth, the Garnett’s from Portsmouth and Liverpool and the Fawcett’s from Yorkshire.
 Sailing was in their blood.
 They probably knew every little cove, every current, every beach between Land’s End and Dover.
 The drop to the bottom of the cliff is sheer.
 At the base of the cliff is a narrow, inaccessible, shingle beach churned by unremitting, never ending waves.

 To the left of Johnson, I see a gaggle of BBC journalists such as Nick Robinson, Andrew Marr and Laura Kuensberg mingling and hob-nobbing with right-wing news editors: Paul Dacre, Murdock and the Barclay Brothers.
 They bellow every populist sound-bite ever uttered by every tyrant since time immemorial.
-The media are being orchestrated by a Sargent-Major with nicotine stained teeth, an unhealthy complexion and a Cheshire-cat smile, Nigel Farage.
+The media are being orchestrated by a Sargent-Major with an unhealthy complexion and a Cheshire-cat smile, Nigel Farage.
 From specially erected mega-phones the BBC spoils the peace of the beauty spot by ordering us not to defy the will of the people; to stop supporting citizens of nowhere (or be branded one ourselves); to abandon support for independent judges, to stop our treasonous thinking, to be true British patriots and to unite behind Brexit.
 I and millions of other remainers stay put and refuse to conform.

-For the past two years this army has been on the move edging closer and closer to where I, a remainer, stand with my back to the cliffs.
+For the past two years this army has been on the march edging closer and closer to where I, a remainer, stand with my back to the cliffs.
 They have seen to it that the bottom of the cliff, like Brexit, will be hard and uncushioned.
 My interests, fears and concern are of no concern to them as they edge closer and closer to where I stand.
 I dread their approach.
 If they reach me they will crush any hopes I and millions of other British have of remaining close to an open, tolerant and values-driven EU.
 Onwards the villainous army of Brexit-enablers march, with drums banging.
 The supplicant media interview them earnestly as if there were any merit to their falsehoods.
 The megaphones are getting louder.
 ‘Accept the legitimacy of the referendum,’ it blares.
 ‘Surrender to the will of the people,’ I hear echoing over the fields where the sheep look up in bewilderment.
 ‘Traitor!’
 I see Rees-Mogg mouth at me with his top hat on.
 ‘Unite behind me!’
 Theresa May repeats again and again with her stern, unsmiling, unlovable face drawing closer and closer to where I am rooted.

 By the beginning of March 2019 Johnson, is still leading the pack of Brexit cheats.
 He is within five inches of where I stand.
 Close up and his face has the harsh, uncaring look of a man corrupted by his own self-interest.
 I know that he is more than happy to push me, a remainer, and millions of the other remainers with their backs to the precipice off the cliff to achieve his ambition of becoming Prime Minister.
 His massive, fat fist is stretched out ready to give my shoulder the final shove and shut me and all other remainers up forever.
 He is close but there is still five inches separating my shoulder from his podgy fist.
 He is straining to reach me and give me the final shove, but five inches separate me, a remainer, from his attempts.
 I am still safe.